djcloudking/aws-projects/01_Cost and Billing/README.md

 Voila!
 Our recurring monthly Budget DJ_BUDGET and Budget Alert is set budget to $10.00, scoped to All Services.
 When a service reaches “90% of budget”, an alert will be sent to my personal email.
 You’ve now developed an additional AWS skill.

-Thank you for reading and/or following along!
-Want to see more tutorials and how-to guides like this one, check my website: [www.cloudwithdj.com](https://cloudwithdj.com/project/)